Dick Last: Club career

 Last started his career at Munkedals IF before joining IK Oddevold in 1986.
 In 1987, he left for big club IFK Göteborg and two years later returned to Uddevalla and IK Oddevold.
 In 1991, after gaining some first team experience, he again left IK Oddevold for IFK Göteborg.

 After five years as backup for legendary Swedish goalkeeper Thomas Ravelli at IFK Göteborg, Last left for Allsvenskan rivals IFK Norrköping in 1996.
 That year he was awarded the "Swedish goalkeeper of the year award", beating Ravelli who had won the award the previous year.

 When Thomas Ravelli in 1998 left IFK Göteborg to play for Major League Soccer team Tampa Bay Mutiny, Dick Last again joined IFK Göteborg.

 Once again finding himself being the "second" choice at IFK Göteborg, in 1999 Last left for Danish club Vejle BK.
 In 2000, he came back to Gothenburg and Allsvenskan when he signed for Örgryte IS.

 Last ended his playing career in 2008 at Örgryte IS to become sports director at the same club.
 In the fall of 2010 Last had to leave due to the club's financial difficulties.

 Comeback

 In 2011, at the age of 42, Dick Last announced his comeback to football.
 He signed for Division 1 Södra club IK Oddevold, who he also played for in the late 80's, as a backup goalkeeper.

 International career

-In October 2002, Dick made his debut for the Swedish national team, coming on as substitute in a friendly game against Portugal at Ullevi.
+In October 2002, Dick made his debut for the Sweden national team, coming on as substitute in a friendly game against Portugal at Ullevi.
 This was his first and only cap for Sweden.